 - Set a daily reminder on your smartphone or computer.

-- Make a medication calendar and post it on your fridge or near your coffee maker.
+- Make a medication calendar and post it somewhere you’ll see it every day, such as on your refrigerator.

 - Fill a weekly or monthly pill organizer and place it by your toothbrush or on your bedstand.